calint/c64/notes/README.md

 # todo

-[ ] consider removing irq for raster line and busy wait
+[ ] consider removing irq for raster line and busy wait instead if running at full frame rate